 - Touch screen

 Over the last decade, the touch-screen revolution also reached the vending machine business.
-This selection method is very user-friendly and the chances of making a selection error reduced since the touch screen option also eliminated the “code” system where the user could just select the items of their choice.
+This selection method is very user-friendly and the chances of making a selection error are reduced since the touch screen option also eliminated the “code” system where the user could just select the items of their choice.

 - Mobile app-based